PreveenSankhala/postgresql-sceencast/README.md

 - Podman is an open-source container management tool used to create, run, and manage containers on Linux systems.

-- PostgreSQL ek open-source relational database management system (RDBMS) hai jo data storage aur management ke liye istemal hota hai.
+-PostgreSQL is an open-source relational database management system (RDBMS).
+Which is used for data storage and management.